-It might be finished 2007 (?).
-Mostly compatible with Version 1.0.
+- XML Schema 1.1 became a W3C recommendation on April 5, 2012.

 - The Standard consists of:

 - Part 0: Tutorial introduction (non-normative).

 - ♦ Part 1: Structures.

 - Part 2: Datatypes.

 - A disadvantage of XML schema is that it is very complex, and XML schemas are quite long (much longer than the corresponding DTD). - Quite a number of competitors were developed.